-- 6.5.1 Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.6 Winter Service Plant for all Winter Service Patrols details the minimum Winter Service Plant to be used in connection with the Winter Service.
-The Operating Company shall procure and ensure that the Winter Service Plant listed in Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.6 Winter Service Plant for all Winter Service. - 6.5.2 The Operating Company shall ensure that the Winter Service Plant is maintained in accordance with manufacturers' recommendations.

-In the event of a breakdown on any of the Operating Company's Front Line Winter Service Plant;
+- 6.5.1 Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.1 Appendices for Winter Service Plan details the minimum Winter Service Plant to be used in connection with the Winter Service.
+The Operating Company shall procure and ensure that the Winter Service Plant listed in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan is available as necessary for the Winter Service.
+No later than the commencement of the winter season in Year Two (2), all Front Line and Reserve Winter Service Plant shall be fully compliant with Schedule 5 Scope, Series 2800.
+This does not negate Schedule 2 Scope requirements from Commencement of Service Date.
+If interim fleet provision is proposed by the Operating Company a schedule of proposed fleet shall be submitted for approval to the Director. - 6.5.2 The Operating Company shall ensure that the Winter Service Plant is maintained in accordance with manufacturers' recommendations. - In the event of a breakdown on any of the Operating Company's Front Line Winter Service Plant: - (a) The Operating Company shall provide details of the cause, time and location of the breakdown and any other relevant information; this shall be recorded using an appropriate Computerised Road Weather Information System (to be approved by the Director) no later than one (1) hour of the breakdown actually occurring,

-- (a) the Operating Company shall provide details of the cause, time and location of the breakdown and any other relevant information; this shall be recorded using an appropriate Computerised Road Weather Information System (to be approved by the Director) no later than one (1) hour of the breakdown actually occurring, - (b) the operator shall, if possible, return the vehicle to the nearest depot in order to minimise blockages and further disruption on the Unit, and - (c) the Operating Company shall make immediate arrangements for reserve Winter Service Plant to be made available in order to comply with the requirements of this Section 6 Network Operations - Winter Service.
+- (b) The operator shall, if possible, return the vehicle to the nearest depot in order to minimise blockages and further disruption on the Unit, and - (c) The Operating Company shall make immediate arrangements for reserve Winter Service Plant to be made available in order to comply with the requirements of this Section 6 Network Operations Winter Service.

-The Front Line and reserve Winter Service Plant shall be fitted with a communication system that enables all Winter Service Plant Contract Personnel to communicate with the Winter Service Duty Officer on matters relating to Operations.
+The Front Line and reserve Winter Service Plant shall be fitted with a communication system, in accordance with Schedule 5 Specification & Drawings, 2805AR Winter Service Vehicle Communications Equipment, that enables all Winter Service Plant Contract Personnel to communicate with the Winter Service Duty Officer on matters relating to Operations.